We are searching for

 Extend your left arm straight out the driver’s window and point with your index finger when making a left turn.
 You can also extend your left arm straight out the window and open your palm, facing forward, to signal a left turn.

-Common Hand Signal for Stop
+Hand Signal for Stopping

 While many hand signals are used to drive, one of the most important traffic hand signals to know is what the proper arm signal for slowing or stopping is.
 Should your brake lights ever fail, this can keep cars behind you aware of what is going on, so they do not hit you from behind.